 Blankets, warm clothing, health, and recreational kits along with hygiene products and baby food will be available in Blue Dots as well.Romania started to receive refugees as early as Thursday 24, 2022.
 Up to now, over 1,6 million Ukrainians have arrived in Romania, out of which approximately 84,662 were still in the country.

-Until September, over 150,000 women and children refugees benefited from at least one support service in the Blue Dots operational in Romania.
+Until February 2023, over 350,000 women and children had access to support services in the Blue Dots operational in Romania, and other initiatives.

 UNICEF has mobilized urgently and is working across Eastern Ukraine to scale up life-saving programs for children, through: trucking safe water to conflict-affected areas; prepositioning health, hygiene, and emergency education supplies as close as possible to communities near the line of contact; working with municipalities to ensure there is immediate help for children and families in need; psychosocial care to children traumatized by the chronic insecurity, provided also by UNICEF-supported mobile teams.